Riello76/Bootcamp-GetSetUK/README.md

 ## 💡 About This Bootcamp

-During the **Data Technician Bootcamp**, I developed hands-on skills in:
+During the **Web Development Bootcamp**, I gained hands-on experience with:
+- **Front-end development** → HTML, CSS, JavaScript
+- **Responsive design & layout frameworks** → Bootstrap
-- **Data analysis & manipulation** → Excel, Python, Pandas
+- **Animations & interactivity** → AOS (Animate on Scroll)
-- **Data visualization** → Power BI, Tableau
-- **Data management & collaboration** → Microsoft Fabric, GitHub, VS Code
+- **Version control & workflow** → GitHub, VS Code
-- **Problem-solving & workflow organization** → Structured approach, attention to detail, critical thinking
+- **UI/UX & design principles** → Figma, Inkscape, GIMP

-This repository shows my **progression throughout the course**, from early exercises to the final project.
+This repository demonstrates my **progression through the bootcamp**, from basic exercises to the final project.

 ---

 ## 🚀 How to Use

 1. Browse the folders by week to see exercises and projects completed.
-2. Open the notebooks, spreadsheets, or dashboards to explore my work.
+2. Open the HTML/CSS/JS files in a browser to view the results.
 3. For the final project, check the `my-final-project` folder for full deliverables and explanations.

 ---

 ## 🌟 Career Goals

-I’m aiming for an **entry-level Data Analyst role**, where I can continue growing, applying my technical skills, and delivering actionable insights from day one.
+I’m aiming for an **entry-level Web Developer role**, where I can continue learning, applying my technical skills, and building interactive, user-friendly web experiences.